iiasa/Condor_run_R/configuring.md

 Override lines in the `.job` file generated from [`JOB_TEMPLATE`](#job_template).
 This [submit description file](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands) contains commands that you may wish to override while stopping short of overriding the full template.
 To do so, the list can be filled with one or more key/value pairs, where each key should exactly match the start of the to-be-replaced line in the submit description, and the value provides a template for the replacement line that is first subjected to `{}` expansion.

+> [!NOTE]
-**:point_right:Note:** the submit description is derived from the `JOB_TEMPLATE` via `{}` expansion.
+> The submit description is derived from the `JOB_TEMPLATE` via `{}` expansion.
 Keys in the list are matched to the start of so-expanded lines, not to the unexpanded lines present in the template.

 ### JOB_RELEASES